harashish-arora/socialnet/README.md

 ## 13. Acknowledgements & Disclaimer

 This repository has been reviewed and refined with the assistance of AI tools to improve documentation, input validation, and minor code behaviors.
-Edits have been compiled and smoke-tested locally.
+Edits have been compiled and tested locally.

 **The use of AI has been limited to the following, and is thus a complete declaration:**
 - Inserting the keywords "const" and "&" whenever a string is not modified within a function and requires itself to be passed by reference (for the purposes of efficiency).